sciris/sciris_paper/paper.md

 prototyping solutions, deploying applications and educating their communities.
-Some of these include PyTorch, seaborn [@waskom2021seaborn], DataLad [@halchenko2021datalad], pingouin [@vallat2018pingouin], Mayavi [@ramachandran2011mayavi] and PyVista [@sullivan2019pyvista], just to name a few though there are many more.
+Some of these include PyTorch, seaborn [@waskom2021seaborn], DataLad [@halchenko2021datalad], pingouin [@vallat2018pingouin], hypothesis [@maciver2019hypothesis], Mayavi [@ramachandran2011mayavi] and PyVista[@sullivan2019pyvista], just to name a few though there are many more.
 For instance, PyTorch made models easier to write compared to TensorFlow.
 It is used in production environments but its remains most popular in academic and in research environments [@pytorch-research].

 However, among the already existing libraries we did not encountered one that would  handle the more complex semantics of, for instance powerful